pensive612/Adamin-Clone/README.md

 </ul>
 ```

-you can use table rows, divs or anything you like.
+you can use table rows, divs or anything you like:
 ```html
 <table>
   <tr data-clone="30">